CONTACT US: 6800 Main Street

-We are back at the lake!
 We hope you will join us at The Colony Five Star Complex, 4100 Blair Oaks for the same great family fun you have come to expect at Liberty By The Lake!

 No!
 Liberty By The Lake is a free event.
 There are some activities, such as the Festive Food Vendors, that have a fee.
 Also, on site parking is FREE this year!!